davletovb/neva/CONTRIBUTING.md

 - **Documentation:** Improving and expanding our documentation helps everyone.

 ## Setting Up the Development Environment
-- **Fork the Repository:** Start by forking the ConcordAI repository to your GitHub account.
+- **Fork the Repository:** Start by forking the Neva repository to your GitHub account.
 - **Clone Your Fork:** Clone your fork to your local machine.
 - **Install Dependencies:** Follow the installation guide in the README.
 - **Create a Branch:** Create a new branch for your changes, keeping your work separate.